Running Paladin with a public L1 or L2 chain as the base ledger¶

 Gas price increase mechanism¶

 When a transaction is rejected for being underpriced, Paladin can automatically increase the gas price by a configurable percentage and resubmit the transaction.
-This mechanism applies to both node-level fixed pricing and dynamic pricing, but not to transaction-level fixed pricing.
+This mechanism applies to node-level fixed pricing, gas oracle API pricing, and dynamic pricing, but not to transaction-level fixed pricing.

 increasePercentage